amd940/piDisplay/README.md

 As you can see the display uses two pins for common cathodes, seven pins for the LEDs themselves, and pin 2 is not connected.
 If you do not have the same display, that's fine, just be sure it's common cathode and not common anode, and that it has two common cathode pins and seven pins for the LED segments of the digits.
 You'll also need to remap the pins manually if your different display does not match the pinout of the display above.

 This is how the display's pins are mapped out on the R-Pi's GPIO pins.
-There wasn't much ryhme or reason to this, and you can feel free to change the defaults if you would like, which I will detail below.
-All pins are listed by their phsyical pin number.
+There wasn't much rhyme or reason to this, and you can feel free to change the defaults if you would like, which I will detail below.
+All pins are listed by their physical pin number.

 | LED Pin | R-Pi Pin |
 | ------- | -------- |